 Assess signs of congestive heart failure (dyspnea, rales/crackles, peripheral edema, jugular venous distention, exercise intolerance).
 Report these signs to the physician.

 Assess blood pressure (BP) and compare to normal values (See Appendix F).
 Report a sustained increase in BP (hypertension).

 Assess peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Report increased swelling in feet and ankles or a sudden increase in body weight due to fluid retention.

 Assess any muscle pain, tenderness, or weakness, especially if accompanied by fever, malaise, and dark-colored urine.
 Advise patient that these symptoms may represent drug-induced myopathy, and that myopathy can progress to severe muscle damage (rhabdomyolysis).
 Report any unexplained musculoskeletal symptoms to the physician immediately.

 Monitor any muscle weakness, aches, or cramps that might indicate low potassium levels (hypokalemia).
 Notify physician immediately if these signs occur.

 Report signs of adrenal insufficiency, including hypotension, weight loss, weakness, nausea, vomiting, anorexia, lethargy, confusion, and restlessness.

 Assess dizziness or drowsiness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician and nursing staff, and caution the patient and family/caregivers to guard against falls and trauma.

-Always wash hands thoroughly and disinfect equipment (whirlpools, electrotherapeutic devices, treatment tables, and so forth) to help prevent the spread ...
+Always wash hands thoroughly and disinfect equipment (whirlpools, electrotherapeutic devices, treatment tables, and ...